MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-12-Scrum-definition.md

  Design principles that underpin work.

 **Understanding Scrum - Step 2: Focus on Value.**

+Scrum is a framework within which we can apply those values and principles to our ways of working.

 Scrum is an Agile framework that helps you think differently and craft your work with a focus on the value it generates.